Catherine Giordano is a writer and public speaker who often speaks out on political matters.

 A Little Background on Democracy

 Let’s begin with a brief description of democracy.
-The United States did not invent democracy.
+The United States did not invent it.
 The first known democracy began in the fifth century BCE in the Greek city-state of Athens.
 It lasted, in various forms and with brief interruptions, for about eight centuries until Athens was conquered by the Macedonians in 338 CE.

 Democracy gives the people of a country a say in how they are governed.
 The United States is not a pure democracy; it is a democratic republic.
 The people vote for representatives who are empowered to govern.